Alan Freeman: Radio and television

 He was the subject of This Is Your Life in 1987 when he was surprised by Eamonn Andrews at Thames Television's Teddington Studios.
 In 1990, he appeared as a celebrity guest on the television series You Bet!, made by London Weekend Television and hosted by Sir Bruce Forsyth.

 In December 1993, for four weeks he presented the Alternative Chart Show Top 30 as part of a trial one-off Restricted Service Licence (RSL) broadcast by XFM in London.
-Throughout 1994 he presented a revised and expanded version of the Radio 1 series The Story of Pop, broadcast in 52 hour-long episodes.
+Throughout 1994 he presented a revised and expanded version of the Radio 1 series The Story of Pop, broadcast in 52-hour-long episodes.
 He then hosted Pick of the Pops Take Three on Capital Gold from April 1994 until January 1997.
 In 1996 and 1997 he also hosted The Friday Rock Show on Virgin Radio, and he hosted a number of one-off shows on Classic FM from December 1993 to December 1996.

-In 1998 he was awarded the MBE for services to broadcasting.
+In 1998 he was appointed MBE for services to broadcasting.

 He returned to the BBC on Radio 2, taking Pick of the Pops back to its home, from 1997 until 2000.
 A lifetime love of classical music and particularly opera was developed in the show Their Greatest Bits, which resulted in another compilation CD on the BBC label.
 Throughout his career, he was known especially for his jingles, which integrated short bursts of classical music and hard rock segued together, as well as his catchphrases, which included "Hi there, pop pickers!" at the start of Pick of the Pops; "Greetings, music lovers!" when introducing his classical and rock shows; "All right?
 Right, stay bright!" when signing off, and "Not 'arf!" frequently uttered during his shows.

 In April 2000, after arthritis in his hands had started to make it too difficult for him to operate studio equipment, he handed Pick of the Pops over to Dale Winton.

+New editions of Their Greatest Bits continued to be recorded by Freeman until 2001.